ihiji/version_utils/README.rst

         print('Repo package is newer')

-The :any:`Package` class can be used to succinctly transmit package information::
+The `Package` class can be used to succinctly transmit package information::

     from version_utils import rpm